homberghp/correctorsworkbench/README.md

 We us a database (to provide multiple examiners to work in parallel) and export the grades from a view to a spreadsheet, which is ready for handing in.

-A web version, which is now, gives some ideas on the elements in the windows, is shown below.
+A web version, which is used now, gives some ideas on the elements in the windows, is shown below.

 ![](https://raw.github.com/homberghp/correctorsworkbench/master/doc/cwb-anonymised-775.png)